shilpahegdeh14/NYC-TLC-Dataset-ETL-Data-Pipeline/README.md

-# NYC Yellow Taxi Trip Data Cleaning with Apache Spark
+# NYC Yellow Taxi Trip Data: ETL with Apache Spark

-This repository demonstrates how to process the NYC TLC Yellow Taxi Trip Records dataset using Apache Spark within Azure Databricks.
+This repository demonstrates how to process the NYC TLC Yellow Taxi Trip Records dataset using cloud-based services (Apache Spark within Azure Databricks).
 The project focuses on leveraging Spark's capabilities to efficiently handle and clean large-scale datasets.
 The cleaned data is then stored back into Azure Blob Storage.

 ## Overview